FAQs

 Women for Women International does not set a timeframe for our work in a community.
 Each community we serve has different needs and varying numbers of women who may benefit from the programmes we offer.
 We strive to continue to work in a community as long as there are women there who are able and want to participate in our programmes.

-Do sponsored sisters receive more help than other women living in the same community?
+Do Stronger Women, Stronger Nations participants receive more help than other women living in the same community?

-Sponsored sisters are able to participate in our year-long training programme and receive vocational and business skills training, rights awareness, health education, and additional emotional and social support.
-Participants and graduates of our programme often seek to share what they learned with friends and neighbours who have not completed our programme.
+Participants and graduates of our programme often seek to share what they learned - business skills, rights awareness, health education, emotional and social support - with friends and neighbours who have not completed our programme.
 From starting businesses that employ women, to teaching other women about their rights, our programme graduates take the knowledge and skills they gain during the yearlong programme to benefit other women and their community as a whole.

 When Women for Women International enrols women in our year-long programme, we seek to identify those in the community who are among the most vulnerable and marginalised, and therefore stand to benefit the most from the training.
 All of the women experience extreme economic hardship, with average reported daily personal earnings of just $1.91.
 Nearly half have never had any formal education.
 For many, their status as a widow or single head of household puts additional burdens on them to care for their families.
 Experiences of conflict-related violence, domestic abuse, and sexual violence are common.

-Why is there sometimes conflicting information provided about a sponsored sister?
+Why is there sometimes conflicting information provided about a Stand With Her sister?

 How do I write to my sister?